Which startups have raised the most funding in the edge AI market?

 Insights

-As you can see, we built a database that ranks startups in the edge AI market based on their total cumulative fundraising.
+As you can see, we built a database that ranks edge AI startups based on their total cumulative fundraising.
 To create this ranking, we reviewed many sources and cross-checked information across multiple places.

-Whenever possible, we prioritized official company communications, since they are the most reliable source for funding amounts in the edge AI market.
+Whenever possible, we prioritized official company communications, since company announcements are usually the most reliable source for edge AI funding amounts.
 When those were not available, we relied on reputable industry sources such as TechCrunch, Crunchbase, Financial Times or Forbes (to name a few).

 We excluded random blogs, unverified websites, and any sources that could not be validated.